awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 **To describe DNS support for a VPC using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about these command line interfaces, see [Working with Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 + [describe\-vpc\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-attribute.html) \(AWS CLI\)
 + [Get\-EC2VpcAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2VpcAttribute.html) \(AWS Tools for Windows PowerShell\)

 **To update DNS support for a VPC using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about these command line interfaces, see [Working with Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 + [modify\-vpc\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-vpc-attribute.html) \(AWS CLI\)
 + [Edit\-EC2VpcAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2VpcAttribute.html) \(AWS Tools for Windows PowerShell\)